 Once your general risk assessment is completed (or once you confirm you are using the generic society risk assessment on the USSU affiliation form) you will only need to submit risk assessments for ad-hoc events that aren't covered by the generic one.
 If your group organises regular events or trips you can keep the same template risk assessment and adapt it each time.

-Your risk assessment should be submitted well in advance of the event or trip (at least 10 working days) so that we have adequate time to check it over.
-A member of the Activities Centre team can help you fill in a risk assessment.
+Your risk assessment for ad-hoc events and trips should be submitted well in advance of the event or trip (at least 10 working days) so that we have adequate time to check it over.
+A member of the Union Hub team can help you fill in a risk assessment.

 If your group regularly engages in risky behaviour you might want to get one of your members to complete a first aid qualification.
-Contact a member of the Activities Centre team if so.
+Contact a member of the Union Hub team if so.